DekuLiuTesla/CityGaussian/README.md

 ```bash
 bash scripts/run_citygs_lod.sh
 ```
-Note that the LoD selection is now based on Nyquist sampling rate instead of manually defined distance threshold for better generalization and anti-aliasing performance.
+Note that the LoD selection is now based on Nyquist sampling rate instead of manually defined distance threshold.
+This modification enables better generalization and anti-aliasing performance.

 ### Viewer
 We borrowed Web viewer from [Gaussian Lightning](https://github.com/yzslab/gaussian-splatting-lightning).
 Take the scene Rubble as an example.
 To render the scene with no LoD, you can use the following command: